Introduction: Why “Best Practices” Are Holding You Back

-Like many others, I started writing a book when COVID-19 struck.
-In those strange times, many of our certainties — that people must go to an office to work, or global supply chains are good for economies — were challenged.
-As humans have a natural aversion to uncertainty, so we tend to seek out new certainties to replace the old ones with.
-And where there is demand, supply will rise up to meet it.
-I knew that, by the time I finished the long process of writing my own book, thousands of other books by thousands of gurus (old and new) explaining to us, “The Secrets of Success in Our New, New Normal World” would already be published.
-I knew this because a wise man once told me, “the reason there are so many gurus in the world Marcus, is that so few people know how to spell charlatan”.[1]
+As did many others, I started writing a book when COVID-19 struck.
+When our certainties are challenged — such as, people must go to an office to work and that global supply chains are always good for economies — we tend to seek out new certainties to replace the old ones with.
+And where there is demand, supply rises up to meet it.
+I knew then, that by the time I finished the long process of writing my own, thousands of other books by thousands of gurus (both old and new) would already have been published revealing, “The Secrets of Success in Our New, New Normal World”.
+I knew this would happen because a wise man once told me, “the reason there are so many gurus in the world, is that so few people know how to spell charlatan”.[1]

-Though I’m British I’ve lived in Moscow for a long time, providing me an intimate relationship with uncertainty.
-Modern Russia, re-born from the collapse of the Soviet Union in 1991, plunged into deep uncertainty following the ‘economic shock therapy’ of 1992, which was compounded by a sovereign debt default and banking crisis in 1998.
-The deep recession that followed the 2008 global financial crisis brought yet more uncertainty which, later, was exacerbated by the growing geopolitical tensions from 2014 that peaked in 2022.
-Unsurprisingly therefore, Russia has developed a heightened sensitivity to uncertainty, which it actively seeks to avoid (see fig.1).
+I’m British, but I’ve lived in Moscow for a long time, providing me an intimate relationship with uncertainty.
+Modern Russia was born from the collapse of the Soviet Union in 1991 and plunged into chaos following the disastrous ‘economic shock therapy’ that started in 1992, culminating in a sovereign debt default and banking crisis in 1998.
+The deep recession that followed the 2008 global financial crisis brought with it more uncertainty, which has since been exacerbated by growing geopolitical tensions from 2014, peaking in 2022.
+Unsurprisingly perhaps, Russia has developed an acute sensitivity to uncertainty (see fig.1).

 Fig.1: Russian Uncertainty Avoidance Against Select Other Countries (Hofstede Cultural Dimensions) [2]

-Cultures with high uncertainty avoidance experience acute anxiety about the future.
-They crave detailed plans and predictions to create the comforting belief that someone, somewhere is in control.
-Yet, in a volatile world, certainty is an illusion, beyond the gift of any individual, group, or nation to provide.
-This is why businesses, as we entire a new “Roaring Twenties” (or “Screaming Twenties”) are struggling to adapt.
-They’re constantly blindsided by changes their plans about an uncertain future failed to predict.
-To survive, they cut costs.
+Cultures with a high uncertainty avoidance tend to crave detailed plans and predictions about the future that provide a comforting belief that someone, somewhere is in control.
+Yet, in a volatile world, certainty is an illusion beyond the gift of any individual, group, or nation to provide.
+This may explain why, as we enter a new “Roaring Twenties” (or “Screaming Twenties”) so many businesses are struggling to adapt.
+Many are constantly blindsided by changes their predictions failed to foresee and their plans failed to prepare them for.
+To survive in response to these disruptions they cut costs.
 But to thrive?
-Many hope for a swiftly return to normal but, as we’ve learned, hope is not a very good strategy.
+Many do little more than hope for a swift return to normality but, as we should all have learned by now, hope is not a very good strategy.

-The desire for certainty may be stronger in cultures with higher anxiety, but the need to adapt is universal.
-In conversations with business people globally it became clear that many feel the old ways of working are simply no longer working.
-People are looking for something different.
-And that’s why I started to write this book.
-My aim is to introduce an alternative way to think and act, one that is both new but also rooted in timeless principles that are entirely appropriate for the complex world we find ourselves in today.
-From chapter one, I’ll take a broad perspective, attempting to provide insights that are relevant all.
-But, for the rest of this introduction, I’ll start where I was in those chaotic early days of 2020 — focusing first on Russian businesses.
+In my conversations with business people around the world, it started to become clear to me that many feel the old ways of working are simply not working anymore and are looking for something different.
+That’s why I started to write this book — to introduce an alternative way of thinking and acting; one that is both new but also rooted in timeless principles that are appropriate for the complex world we find ourselves in today.
+Starting in the next chapter I’ll attempt to provide insights into this new thinking that are relevant for all.
+But, for now, I’ll begin where I was in those chaotic early days of 2020 — focusing on Russian businesses.

 The Case of Russia

-Private business in Russia only became legal in 1988, so the market economy is still young and experiencing growing pains.
-In its wild first decade a new class of entrepreneurs took the risks required to unlock oversized rewards.
-In its second decade the market stabilised and the rewards went to those who did things better, not just first.
-During this period a different type of business leader emerged, primarily graduates of the country’s strong STEM (Science, Technology, Engineering, Mathematics) education system.
-Trained to seek ‘right answers’ they turned their gaze westward, where the leading businesses were.
-Anyone doing business in Russia at this time will recall the obsession with copying ‘western best practices’ that became the standard operating practice in most, if not all, Russian businesses.
+Private business in Russia only became legal in 1988, meaning its market economy is still young and experiencing growing pains.
+In its wild first decade, a new class of entrepreneurs took the risks required to unlock oversized rewards.
+In its second decade, the market stabilised and the rewards accrued to those who did things better, not just first.
+During that period a different type of business leader emerged, primarily graduates of the country’s strong STEM (Science, Technology, Engineering, Mathematics) education system.
+Trained to seek ‘right answers’ they turned their gaze westwards to where the leading businesses were.
+Anyone doing business in Russia at this time will recall the obsession with copying ‘western best practices’ that became the standard operating practice of most, if not all, Russian businesses.

-Learning from others is wise, but blindly imitating ‘western best practices’ meant that many Russian businesses simply avoided the hard thinking needed to create a unique competitive advantage.
-Few tried to compete directly with western firms, so being ‘second rate’ internationally was acceptable, as long as they were better than their local rivals.
-Advantage came from identfying the ‘latest big thing’ from the West, (as long as it wasn’t something too new that it still had a whiff of uncertainty about it) and hiring the most expensive ‘guru’ to guide its implementation.
-Despite having one of the largest, best-educated populations in the world,[3] many Russians were simply not thinking for themselves — an absurdity captured in a joke by the business consultant, Ichak Adizes:
+Learning from others is wise, but blindly imitating the ‘best practices’ of others meant that many Russian businesses failed to create a unique competitive advantage for themselves.
+Few believed they could compete with western firms, so accepted being ‘second rate’, as long as they were better than their local Russian rivals.
+They competed by finding the latest thing from the West and the most expensive ‘guru’ they could find to guide its implementation.
+Despite having one of the largest, best-educated populations in the world[3] many Russians were simply not thinking for themselves — an absurdity captured in a joke by the business consultant, Ichak Adizes:

 A man, seeking a brain transplant, visits a renowned brain surgeon.